Alstedo/alstedo.github.io/rules.md

 Have fun!
 We do these tournaments because we love the community and hope we can become a large part in it! <3

-Note: Admins/Mods have have final say on judgement calls (rules are always subject to change).
+Note: Admins/Mods have final say on judgement calls (rules are always subject to change).